Emil Rindell

 We list it here even though it is currently not possible to use the Direct Face Modeling methodology on a Sheet Metal Part.
 There are plans to implement the method to "indirectly" modify the sketch for features, by using TriBall to move one or more surfaces that update the shape and/or position of the lines in sketches.

-IRONCAD's own version of the old classic methodology with strict/locked and predictable tree structure in the part that for most people is a kind of "industry standard for 3D CAD", even though the 3D CAD systems that primarily use this methodology usually spend a lot of time in the 2D sketch rather than "directly" on the 3D model.
+IRONCAD's own version of the old classic methodology with strict/locked and predetermined tree structure in the part that for most people is a kind of "industry standard for 3D CAD", although in the 3D CAD systems that mainly use this methodology, a large part of the time is usually spent in the 2D sketch rather than "directly" on the 3D model.

 The method is used in IRONCAD only through Structured Part which is a type of part that the vast majority of people using IRONCAD rarely or never come across or even need to learn how to use.